 This is snorkeling available for all ages, and there are many boat tours that leave from both Cancun and Isla Mujeres.
 You will take turns entering the water (about two at a time) and snorkel right beside the Whale Shark as it’s gliding by.

-These are wild creatures and sightings are never guaranteed, however at this time of year there are hundreds of whale sharks here, so there are good chances of seeing one.
+These are wild creatures and sightings are never guaranteed, however at this time of year there are hundreds of whale sharks here, so there are good chances of seeing one on this Mexico ecotourism experience.

 Recommended by Dhara from It’s Not About the Miles